Responsible and resilient business

 We focus on three priorities to maximise our positive impact.
 These are:

 Our national charity partners are The Youth Adventure Trust, Every Youth (previously End Youth Homelessness), Crisis, Magic Breakfast, and St Mungo’s.
-Each regional business also has a charity budget to support organisations working in the communities in which we build.
+Each regional business also has a charity budget to support organisations close to our sites.

-We donated and fundraised around £1.2 million for registered charities and local community causes in 2023 (2022: £1.2 million).
+We donated and fundraised around £1 million for registered charities and local community causes in 2024 (2023: c.£1 million).
 This includes the value of employee fundraising.
 This does not include investments made as a result of our planning obligations, or the value of employee time spent volunteering.

 Case studies